Implementing Laws At-a-Glance

 4. Is the scope of reportable concerns the same as in the Directive?

 No, the scope is broader than the Directive.
-For example, reports can also cover acts or omissions related to criminal offenses, non-compliance with any legal obligation, and other matters as specified in the Law.
+For example, reports can also cover violations of national law, such as acts or omissions related to criminal offenses, non-compliance with any legal obligation, an action which might endanger the security or health of a person, or which could cause damage to the environment, and other matters as specified in the Law.

 5. Does the implementing law permit anonymous reporting?

-The Law does not explicitly permit anonymous reporting; however, it refers indirectly to individuals anonymously making reports, which would indicate that anonymous reporting is contemplated.
-There is no specific regulatory guidance about anonymous reporting at this time.
+The Law does not exclude nor explicitly require anonymous reporting; it refers indirectly to individuals anonymously making reports, which would indicate that anonymous reporting is contemplated.

 6. Does the implementing law impose any other significant deviations from the Directive, relating to: